uhray/crud-mongoose/README.md

   .pipe(cm.findAll())
 ```

-The chainable properties are the SAME as those from [parseQuery](#parseQuery), except two important things:
+The chainable properties are the SAME as those from [parseQuery](#parseQuery), except three important things:

   * They modify the *data* object (not the *query* object)
   * There is no *maxes* method, because that is made specifically to handle the query limits, pages, etc.
+  * On `required`, anything that is not truthy AND is not the boolean `false` is not considered present.
+This allows you to pass `false` to a required field, but not `null` or `''`.

 > Note, if you remove the ability to send certain data, like `parseData().removes('info')`, this does not mean the user cannot updated pass something like `{ 'info.age' : 7 }`, which does update mongoose documents because everything is treated as flat in mongoose.
 Likewise, if you have an array such as `{ favcolors: ['red', 'blue', 'green'] }`, you could pass `{ 'favcolors.0' : 'black' }`.
 Because of this, if key in the data object has a period (meaning it's already been flattened somewhat), parseData will remove this key-value from the resultant data object.
 This is solely for security reasons.